OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/bad-interface-for-implements-method-does-not-return-hresult.md

 keywords: vblr6.chm1057161
 f1_keywords:
 - vblr6.chm1057161
-ms.prod: office
 ms.assetid: 0922e3b1-e737-18d8-221c-1bd77f5ef592
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Bad interface for Implements: method does not return HRESULT

 The **Implements** statement is used to specify an interface or class that will be implemented in the class module in which it appears.
 This error has the following cause and solution: